cristianpiacente01/continual_learning_ids/README.md

 #### Execution (TODO)

+##### DATA PREPARATION PIPELINE

-With the virtual environment activated in the repository root, to execute the Luigi pipeline run the following commands:
+With the virtual environment activated in the repository root, to execute the Data Preparation pipeline run the following commands:

- 1.     cd pipeline
+ 1.     cd data_prep_pipeline
- 2.     python -m luigi --module pipeline Test --hello "testing the param value" --local-scheduler
+ 2.     python -m luigi --module pipeline MergeFiles --dataset-name "CIC-IDS2017" --input-file-extension ".parquet" --local-scheduler

+ where the parameters are `--dataset-name`, `--input-file-extension`.